codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 1) all permutations of those words look the same.
 **most** alternative orderings are nonsense, but some change the meaning.

-* This is very **different from recurent model** cause recurent models looks on the word one at a time, and remembers which words he saw before and therefore remember their order.
+* This is very **different from recurent model** cause recurent models looks on the word one at a time, and remembers which words he saw before and therefore **remember their order**.

 2) **in general** the position of words in sentence carries information!